A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Preliminaries

 {\em Proof}.
-A classical theorem tells us that the zero set $S$ is locally analytically triangulable.
-That is, there exist a neighborhood $V$ of $(0,p)$ and finitely many closed simplexes and real-analytic homeomorphisms from those simplexes into $S$ such that $V \cap S$ is contained in the range of those those simplexes.
-Six references for this theorem are given in \cite{part1}, where the theorem is discussed on page 117.
-The theorem refers to {\em closed} simplexes, which means that the homeomorphisms in the conclusion are analytic even at the endpoints of intervals or boundary points of 2-simplexes.

 If $f$ does not depend on $t$ at all, the theorem is trivial.
-Otherwise, if $f$ is divisible by some power of $t$, we can divide that power out without changing the zero set of $f$, so we can assume that $f(t, \cdot)$ is not constant for any sufficiently small $t$, including $t=0$.
-Then the dimension of $S$ is one, and $S$ is composed of finitely many analytic 1-simplexes, i.e. analytic paths given by $t = d_i(\tau)$, $w =c_i(\tau)$, where $\tau$ is the parameter in which $c_i$ is analytic.
+Otherwise, if $f$ is divisible by some power of $t$, we can divide that power out without changing the zero set of $f$ for $t > 0$, so we can assume that $f(t, \cdot)$ is not constant for any sufficiently small $t$, including $t=0$.
+Let $S$ be the zero set of $f$.
+Then the dimension of $S$ is one, and by Lemma \ref{lemma:analyticity}, $S$ is composed of finitely many analytic 1-simplexes, i.e. analytic paths given by $t = d_i(\tau)$, $w =c_i(\tau)$, where $\tau$ is the parameter in which $c_i$ is analytic.
 If any of these simplexes do not pass through the $(0,p)$, decrease $V$ to exclude them.
 The ones that do pass through the $(0,p)$ should be divided into two simplexes, each ending at $(0,p)$.
 Then we can assume that $\tau = 0$ corresponds to $(0,p)$, i.e. $d_i(0) = 0$ and $c_i(0) = p$.
 We have

 Since $d_i$ is analytic and not constant, it has only finitely many critical points.
 Decrease the size of $V$ if necessary to exclude all nonzero critical points of $d_i$.
 Then either $d_i$ is increasing in some interval $[0,b]$ or decreasing in some interval $[0,b]$.
 In either case it has an inverse function $\phi = d_i^{-1}$, so $d_i(\phi(t)) = t$.
 If the leading term of $d_i$ is $\tau^n$, then $\phi$ is real-analytic in $t^{1/n}$.
 We can parametrize the zero set of $f$ by $\tilde c_i(t) = c_i(\phi(t))$, which is real-analytic in $t^{1/n}$.
 That completes the proof.